Planck 2013 results. XIV. Zodiacal emission: Discussion

 \subsection{Implications for the CMB}

-The right-hand column of Fig.~\ref{fig:beforeAndAfterJackknives} shows the Zodiacal emission implied by the fits, created by subtracting the maps made applying the Zodiacal emission correction from those that were made without it applied.
-One can see here the difference in the relative amplitudes of the bands versus the diffuse cloud, the bands being relatively more important at low frequencies than at high.
-Figure~\ref{fig:Cls} shows the power spectra of the Zodiacal correction maps, all in units of $\left(\mu\mathrm{K}_\mathrm{CMB}\right)^2$.
-Here, the cloud is seen at multipoles of less than about 10, while the bands and other structures are see in higher multipoles.
+Figure~\ref{fig:MapCorrections} shows the zodiacal emission implied by the fits, created by subtracting the maps made after applying the zodiacal emission correction from those that were made without the correction.
+One can see here the difference in the relative amplitudes of the bands versus the Diffuse Cloud, the bands being relatively more important at low than at high frequencies.

+Figure~\ref{fig:Cls} shows the power spectra of the zodiacal correction maps, all in units of $\left(\mu\mathrm{K}_\mathrm{CMB}\right)^2$.
+Here, the cloud is seen at multipoles of less than about 10, while the bands and other structures are seen in higher multipoles.

-At 143\,GHz, The signal reaches a few $\mu\mathrm{K}_\mathrm{CMB}$ in the map, while the power spectrum has values of the order of one\,$\left(\mu\mathrm{K}_\mathrm{CMB}\right)^2$.
-The absence of power in the odd multipoles is a reflection of the north-south symmetry of the signal.
-These can be compared with the CMB temperature spectrum, which is shown as the black line about halfway between the top and the bottom of the plot\footnote{Made with CAMB -- \url{http://camb.info}}.
-The Zodiacal emission correction spectra are orders of magnitude smaller than the CMB spectrum.
-The Zodiacal emission does not compromise \Planck's cosmological results.
+At 143\,GHz, the signal reaches a few $\mu\mathrm{K}_\mathrm{CMB}$ in the map, while the power spectrum has values of the order of one $\left(\mu\mathrm{K}_\mathrm{CMB}\right)^2$.
+The absence of power in the odd multipoles is a consequence of the north-south symmetry of the signal.
+While this pattern is reminiscent of the so-called ``hemispheric anomaly'' \citep{Eriksen2004,planck2013-p09}, we emphasize that the zodiacal emission is essentially symmetric about the ecliptic plane, while the anomalies exhibit anti-symmetries about the plane.
+Thus, standard zodiacal emission cannot be evoked to explain the anomalies.
+This is consistent with the conclusions of~\cite{Dikarev2008}.

+The spectra in Fig.~\ref{fig:Cls} can be compared with the CMB temperature anisotropy spectrum, which is shown as the black line about halfway between the top and bottom of the plot.
+The zodiacal emission correction spectra are orders of magnitude smaller than the CMB spectrum.
+The zodiacal emission therefore cannot compromise \Planck's cosmological results.